nujabes403/iost-extension/README.md

 ### How to use for dapp?
-Here is a dapp sample. [iost-helloworld-dapp](https://github.com/lucusfly/iost-helloworld-dapp)
+Here is a dapp sample. [iost-helloworld-dapp](https://github.com/lucusfly/iost-helloworld-dapp) Here is [another full featured defi/game DAPP](https://pumpkindefi.com/).
+You can use chrome dev tool to view to source code of the frontend of this DAPP.

 ### Community

-Please join our [telegram group](https://t.me/IOSTWallet) for more info.
+Please join our [telegram group](https://t.me/iostdev) for more info.

 <!-- const iost = IOSTJS.iost(IOST) -->